Policy Number: 13

-Employees, students and other trainees planning to travel outside the United States on University-related business or activities must meet additional requirements, including registration with International SOS.
+Employees, students and other trainees planning to travel outside the United States on University-related business or activities must meet additional requirements, including registration with On Call International.
 Detailed information on international travel can be found on the Auxiliary Enterprises, University Travel website.
 See also the Student Travel website for information about international student travel.

 C. Specific Requirements for Student Travel

 The specific requirements in this section are applicable to student travel undertaken by one or more currently enrolled students in conjunction with an activity or event.
 Travel is defined as: (1) participation in a University program or activity more than 25 miles away from the University campus that is organized or sponsored by the University and (2) either (a) travel to the activity or event is funded or undertaken using a vehicle owned or leased by the institution or (b) attendance at the activity or event is required by a registered student organization and approved in accordance with Section II.C.1 below.
 An activity or event is considered to be organized and sponsored by the University if it has been planned and/or funded by the University and approved by a designated school or University administrator.
 All student travel funded or to be reimbursed by the University must use the contracted agencies to purchase airfare or rent a car as provided by Auxiliary Enterprises, University Travel.
 If a student purchases airfare or rents a car outside of policy, they must obtain an exception to policy from Auxiliary Enterprises.